 Perineum Topic: Body parts (anatomy) Meaning The area of skin between your genitals (vagina or penis) and anus.
 Similar words - Peritoneal Membran e Topic: Body parts (anatomy) Meaning e that lines your peritoneal cavity and covers s your stomach, liver, spleen, and intestines.
-Similar words - Peritoneal Dialysis Topic: Operation (surgery or procedure) Meaning There is a very small space in your tummy between the part of the peritoneum that lines the stomach and the part that covers the organs.
-That space is called the peritoneal cavity.
-Peritoneal dialysis is where fluid is put in the peritoneal cavity and filtered across the peritoneal membrane.
-This is another way of doing dialysis, instead of doing it through the blood.
+Similar words - Peritoneal Dialysis Topic: Operation (surgery or procedure) Meaning part of the per part that cove peritoneal cav in the peritone y small space in your tummy between the ritoneum that lines the stomach and the rs the organs.
+That space is called the ity.
+Peritoneal dialysis is where fluid is put eal cavity and filtered across the peritoneal is is another way of doing dialysis, instead of the blood.
 Similar words PD Peritoneum Topic: Body parts (anatomy) Meaning The peritoneum is a thin wall (called a membrane) that lines our stomach and also covers the outside of your organs including the liver, kidneys and intestine.
-Similar words Lining around the stomach; belly lining; Personality disorder Topic: Sickness Meaning When you have problems coping with everyday life, and keep having this problem for a long time.
+Similar words Lining around t he stomach; belly lining; Personality disorder Topic: Sickness Meaning When you have problems coping with everyday life, and keep having this problem for a long time.
 This can mean you feel worried about people abandoning you, or feel very angry all the time.
 Some people with these problems get a lot better when they have good relationships with other people, or talk to a psychologist or counsellor who can help with ways to manage your feelings.
-Similar words Borderline personality; antisocial personality Peritoneal cavity Topic: Body parts (anatomy) Meaning There is a very small space between the part of the peritoneum that lines the stomach and the part that covers the organs.
-That space is called the peritoneal cavity.
-When people use peritoneal dialysis, they put fluid into that cavity.
-The short name for peritoneal Dialysis is PD.
+Similar words Borderline pers onality; antisocial personality Peritoneal cavity Topic: Body parts (anatomy) Meaning peritoneum th the organs.
+Th When people small space between the part of the at lines the stomach and the part that covers at space is called the peritoneal cavity. use peritoneal dialysis, they put fluid into e short name for peritoneal Dialysis is PD.
 Similar words -

 Perspiration Topic: Body parts (anatomy)

 Meaning In the skin on your body there things called sweat glands.
 These make a fluid called sweat when you get hot.
 The wind dries the sweat on our skin and cools you down.

 Similar words Sweat

 Pessary Topic: Medicine; Women's business

-See interpretation in Women's Busi ness section

 Phlebitis Topic: Sickness

 Meaning When your blood pipes (called arteries and veins) get red and swollen.
 This sometimes happens because of an IV drip in your arm or hand.
 Phlebitis can be very painful.

 Similar words -

 Photosensitive Topic: Sickness

 Meaning When something is sensitive to light

 Similar words -

 Placenta Topic: Women's business